-The pulley systems presented in this section are used by outdoor rescue personnel in creating rescue systems.
-All of the systems can be condensed into three basic systems, a 2:1, 3:1 Z-rig, and block and tackle systems.
+The mechanical advantage systems can be condensed into three basic systems, a 2:1, 3:1 Z-rig, and block and tackle systems.
 All compound systems are composed from the 2:1 and 3:1 Z-rig.
 The 5:1 system is literally composed of the 3:1 Z-rig and 2:1 system hooked in parallel.
-The purpose of the pulley systems is to increase mechanical advantage.
-An often overlooked factor is "throw" or how far the hauling system can operate before it needs to be readjusted.
-Throw makes the 5:1 system a good practical system.
-Figure 4 is a summary table of the different systems described in this section.
-It juxtaposes throw, mechanical advantage and the number of pulleys required to operate the system.
-The 5:1 has almost twice the mechanical advantage as the 3:1 Z-rig with an identical throw.
+In addition, haul systems are either internal (e.g. Z-rig) or external (e.g. piggy back).
+Some like the piggy back are external systems only.
+Others like the Z-rig are normally an internal system but can be rigged as an external system if desired.
+Throw or how far the hauling system can operate before it needs to be readjusted is another consideration.